k98kurz/tapescript/docs.md

 OP_CONCAT; call OP_SHA256; push root hash onto the queue; call OP_EQUAL_VERIFY;
 call OP_EVAL.

-## NOP61 - 61 - x3D
+## OP_TRY_EXCEPT - 61 - x3D

-Read the next byte from the tape, interpreting as an unsigned int and pull that many values from the queue.
-Does nothing with the values.
-Useful for later soft-forks by redefining byte codes.
+Read the next 3 bytes from the tape, interpreting as an unsigned int; read that many bytes from the tape as the TRY subroutine definition; read 3 bytes from the tape, interpreting as an unsigned int; read that many bytes as the EXCEPT subroutine definition; execute the TRY subroutine in a try block; if an error occurs, serialize it and put it in the cache then run the EXCEPT subroutine.

 ## NOP62 - 62 - x3E